DhanushPillay/Web-scraper/README.md

     python app.py
     ```
 2. Open your browser and go to: `http://127.0.0.1:5000/`
-3. Enter the number of pages to scrape and an optional keyword filter.
+3. Configure your scrape:
+    -   **Pages**: Number of pages to fetch (1-10).
+    -   **Keyword**: Optional filter (e.g., "AI").
+    -   **Sort By**: Choose Highest Score, Most Comments, or Newest.
-4. Click "Scrape News" to see the results.
+4. Click "Scrape" to see the results.
+    -   *Note: Subsequent requests are cached for 10 minutes for instant loading.*
+    -   *Use "Force Refresh" to fetch fresh data immediately.*
+5. Click "Download CSV" to save the current view.
+6. Toggle "Dark Mode" in the top right corner for a better viewing experience.

 ### 2. Command Line Interface (CLI)
 If you prefer working in the terminal: